The Arousal video Game AnnotatIoN (AGAIN) Dataset: Discussion

-The current dataset only encodes one affective dimension, \emph{arousal}, across videos from 9 games; AGAIN, however is easily scalable to more affective dimensions (e.g. valence or dominance) and more games-based affect stimuli.
+The AGAIN dataset was created to facilitate games user modelling through the lens of affective computing.
+The dataset allows for the adoption of machine learning techniques that use game telemetry and video data to model player arousal.
+While a more traditional approach was presented here, future studies should utilise the available video database and apply deep leaning methods to create more complex models.
+As the dataset contains a large set of games, AGAIN is especially useful for research into general affect models.
+Future studies should focus on the transferability of models across different games and genres in the dataset \cite{melhart2021towards}.
+The current dataset only encodes one affective dimension, \emph{arousal}, across videos from nine games; AGAIN, however is easily scalable to more affective dimensions and more game-based affect stimuli.
 Future work will focus on expanding the labels with expert annotations of valence and dominance to match the format of other affective computing databases \cite{koelstra2012deap,ringeval2013reloca,zafeiriou2017affwild,kossaifi2019sewa}.
-Its accessibility and its unobtrusive data collection nature through crowdsourcing make AGAIN easily extendable to more affect labels, affect elicitors and participants.
+Its accessibility and its unobtrusive data collection via crowdsourcing make AGAIN easily extendable to more affect labels, affect elicitors and participants.